PearlBrowser/Pearl/README.md

-# Pearl - the modern lightweight browser
+# Quartz - the modern lightweight browser
-Pearl is a modern lightweight browser now available for Android!
-We now support Windows, and Android!
+Quartz is a modern lightweight browser, it is available for Windows, macOS and Android support are coming soon.

 ## Ready to experience the modern internet, and lightweight browsing?
 Download now!